 Tune into this classic tale for a taste of whimsical characters, candies, and colors.
-It's been around for ages, so you can continue watching it as a family tradition with a few generations in the room.
+As the original Willy Wonka film, you can continue watching it as a family tradition with a few generations in the room.

 Inside Out (2015)

-Here's a throwback everyone can sing along to, for better or for worse.
-It's a classic rags-to-riches story arc with a cast of hilarious and absurd characters.
+Here's a throwback everyone can sing-along to, for better or for worse.
+Annie is a classic rags-to-riches story arc with a cast of hilarious and absurd characters.
 It's also a good option for anyone who wants to travel back in time to Prohibition-era New York City.

 Harry Potter and the Sorcerer's Stone (2001)

 Introducing your kids to Harry Potter will be a ton of fun to watch (but probably not quite as enjoyable as watching this epic movie itself).
 Just be prepared to inspire a lifetime of them waiting for their acceptance letter to Hogwarts.

 Akeelah and the Bee (2006)